-6.2 Comparison of IDF Curves Obtained with Published IDF Curves for Enugu
+6.2 Comparison of IDF curves obtained with published IDF curves for Enugu

 Oyebande (1983) used the graphical method to develop IDF curves for some selected locations in Nigeria.
-However, only Enugu is common to his work and the present study.
-Because of this the comparison will be made using the IDF curve developed by graphical method for Enugu location.
-Figures 8 (a) - (f) below shows the difference between the IDF curves obtained by graphical method and Oyebande (1983) for Enugu, for return periods 2, 5, 10, 25, 50 and 100 years.
-The IDF curves obtained by graphical method are lower than those of Oyebande (1983) at shorter rainfall durations, but higher at higher rainfall durations.
-However, the differences are not significant at 5% level.
+However, only Enugu was common to his work and the present study.
+Because of this situation the comparison would be made using the IDF curve developed by graphical method for Enugu location.
+Figure 8a-f below showed the difference between the IDF curves obtained by graphical method and Oyebande (1983) for Enugu, for return periods 2, 5, 10, 25, 50 and 100 years.
+The IDF curves obtained by graphical method were lower than those of Oyebande (1983) at shorter rainfall durations, but higher at higher rainfall durations.
+However, the differences were not significant at 5% level.